EmiyaKazuto/CCC101---Group-/README.md

 • Can perform addition (+), subtraction (-), multiplication (x), and division (/).

-• capable of chaining multiple operations together and it must execute them in the correct order.
+• capable of chaining multiple operations together and evaluate it in mathematical order.
 (See photo at the bottom part.)

 • A delete button that deletes one character at a time